flipboxstudio/mvvm-starter/README.md

 * ViewPager Sample
 	* Sample viewpager implementation using tablayout
 	* See `ViewPagerActivity` for details
+* Android M permission handler using `EasyPermissions`
+	* Handle permission for Android M and above
+	* Sample implementation for CAMERA access permission
 * Reusable Style
 	* All colors are available inside `colors.xml`
 	* Styles are available inside `styles.xml`